A new platform for documentation and tutorials is launching soon.

 We are migrating Vagrant documentation into HashiCorp Developer, our new developer experience.

-Installing Vagrant is extremely easy.
-Head over to the Vagrant downloads page and get the appropriate installer or package for your platform.
-Install the package using standard procedures for your operating system.
+To get started with Vagrant, download the appropriate installer or package for your platform from our Vagrant downloads page.
+Install the package with the standard procedures for your operating system.

 vagrant to your system path

-Looking for the gem install?
-Vagrant 1.0.x had the option to be installed as a RubyGem.
-This installation method is no longer supported.
-If you have an old version of Vagrant installed via Rubygems, please remove it prior to installing newer versions of Vagrant.
+Rubygem installation is unsupported Vagrant 1.0.x has the option to be installed as a RubyGem.
+However, this installation method is no longer supported.
+If you have an old version of Vagrant installed via Rubygems, remove it prior to installing newer versions of Vagrant.

 There was an error while executing `VBoxManage`, a CLI used by Vagrant for controlling VirtualBox.
 The command and stderr is shown below.
 Command: ["startvm", <ID of the VM>, "--type", "headless"] Stderr: VBoxManage: error: VT-x is being used by another hypervisor (VERR_VMX_IN_VMX_ROOT_MODE).
 VBoxManage: error: VirtualBox can't operate in VMX root mode.
 Please disable the KVM kernel extension, recompile your kernel and reboot (VERR_VMX_IN_VMX_ROOT_MODE) VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component ConsoleWrap, interface IConsole

 You must add the additional hypervisors to the deny list in order for VirtualBox to run correctly.